Spider Cupcakes for Halloween

 Eyeballs

-The candy eyeballs I used on these cupcakes are pretty nasty ingredient-wise.
-There’s even a warning on the back of the package about how some of the ingredients may have an adverse effect on activity and attention of children.
+The candy eyeballs I used on these cupcakes are not a particularly healthy ingredient.
+There’s even a warning on the back of the package about how some of the ingredients may have an adverse effect on the activity and attention of children.

 If you don’t want to use store-bought candy eyes, you can pipe white chocolate right onto the cookie, let it firm up a bit, and then stick a mini chocolate chip upside down to create the pupil.
 I’m kicking myself for not doing that myself!